boyanraichev/tat-css/README.md

 **Other specifics**

 The beauty of flexbox is that every unit can also be a container, so this is quite possible: class="tat-u-1-2 tat-r".
-And it will clean up your html big time!
+And it will clean up your html big time - no more nested divs with no content!

-You can change the order of elements, no only be reversing the whole container, but individually.
-There are no classes in TAT.CSS for that - the usage is very site specific, so it doesn't make sense to include them here.
+You can change the order of elements, not only by reversing the whole container, but individually.
+There are no classes in TAT.CSS for that at the moment - the usage is very site specific, so it doesn't make sense to include them here.

 Examples
 --------